 Students who choose the Cognitive Science B.S. degree choose one of the following concentrations in the major and take three courses, one at the 200 level and two advanced courses:

-- Individualized students design their own concentration and submit a proposal to the Cognitive Science Program Advisor for approval
+- Individual students can design a specialized concentration and submit a proposal to the Cognitive Science Program Advisor for approval

 Upper level coursework